BehaviorTree/BehaviorTree.CPP/README.md

 # How to compile

-The only (optional, but recommended) dependency of BehaviorTree.CPP is ZeroMQ.
-On Ubuntu it can be easily installed with
+On Ubuntu, you must install the following dependencies:

-     sudo apt-get install libzmq3-dev
+     sudo apt-get install libzmq3-dev libdw-dev

 Any other dependency is already included in the __3rdparty__ folder.